nagylzs/pigflux/README.md

     git clone git@github.com:nagylzs/pigflux.git
     cd pigflux
     pipenv install --skip-lock

+If you encounter problems with psycopg2 installation, you may try to replace "psycopg2" with "psycopg2-binary" in `Pipenv` file.

 Since pigflux is a single Python script, you can also install the required packages globally instead.
 Check `Pipenv` file for required packages.